ROCm/rocPRIM/docs/index.rst

  rocPRIM documentation
 ********************************************************************

-rocPRIM is a header-only library providing HIP parallel primitives to ease the maintainability of performant and yet portable GPU-accelerated code on AMD ROCm platform. rocPRIM is written in HIP and rocSPARSE is created using the HIP programming language and optimized for AMD's latest discrete GPUs.
+rocPRIM is a header-only library that provides HIP parallel primitives.
+The purpose of the library is to ease the maintainability of performant, yet portable GPU-accelerated code on the AMD ROCm platform. rocPRIM is written in HIP and has been optimized for AMD's latest discrete GPUs.
+For more information refer to :ref:`rocprim-intro`.

 The code is open and hosted at: https://github.com/ROCmSoftwarePlatform/rocPRIM